GiA's Online Gallery

 Always, Me

 Both journaling and art give me a safe space to explore my emotions without judgment.
 They help turn my pain into something beautiful and remind me of my own strength.
-Healing isn’t always easy, but expressing myself makes the journey lighter.
+Healing is not always easy, but expressing myself makes the journey bearable.

 2025